Similar to what was done in the Global Matrix 3.0, there will be four tiers of registration fees based on current World Bank Classifications:

 - Opening date - January 20th, 2020

-- The registration deadline for the Global Matrix 4.0 has been extended from April 30th until June 30th, 2020.
+- The registration deadline for the Global Matrix 4.0 has been extended from April 30th until December 31st, 2020.
 We encourage you to register early – please, do not wait until the new deadline is approaching since current COVID-19 related changes (e.g., in academic institutions, banks) may result in significant processing delays.
+There will be no further extensions to accommodate countries interested in participating.

 - Development/update of the indicator benchmarks and grading rubric